 Challenge D: Not event-specific

-opportunities, but are passive solutions for communicating and data gathering, and do not support event-driven demands of teams involved in privacy, security, and compliance-based incident management and response.
+Office productivity tools, from email to spreadsheets, offer essential collaboration opportunities but are passive solutions for communication and data gathering and do not support the event-driven demands of teams involved in privacy, security, and compliance-based incident management and response.

 Challenge D: Consequences

-Event-focused teams that rely on manual systems built on office productivity tools are at a much higher risk of over or under notifying regulators and stakeholders than teams that have embedded purpose-built, automated solutions into their work.
+Event-focused teams that rely on manual systems built on office productivity tools are at a much higher risk of over- or under-notifying regulators and stakeholders than teams that have embedded purpose-built, automated solutions into their work.
 The consequences of both under and over notifications can be costly, to the tune of millions, in fees and fines—as well as the loss of customer trust, the cost of which can have years or decades long impacts on an organization’s bottom line.

 Challenge E: Event audits or recalls